jia-von/part-time-studies/Communication/projects/smart_home_case_study.md

 ## Background
 Early home automation systems do not include internet connectivity, which is currently a common element in modern home automation systems.
 Modern home automation rely heavily on Internet of Things (IoT)

+- Smart Home System requires a lot of sensors to collect data this can be done through sensor nodes integrated with low-end microcontrollers.
+- Gateway aggregates data, display data locally, allow local control on smart home functionality, push data to cloud for post processing, or even perform some simple decisions locally.
+- Cloud computing is important and perform intelligent  analytics to improve the quality of life.

 | Feature | Description | Example |
 | --- | --- | --- |
 | Security | Alarm system, surveillance, and reporting. | **Door Lock**: key-less lock, biometric sensing; **Surveillance Camera**: monitoring any person walking near or entering the house; **Vibration Sensor**: Detect vibration generated when someone attempts to remove the grill; **Magnetic Door Lock**: Control opening of the door |